blindsidenetworks/scalelite/README.md

 Server management is provided using rake tasks which update server information in Redis.

 In a Docker deployment, these should be run from in the Docker container.
-You can enter the Docker container using a command like `docker exec -it <container name> /bin/sh`
+You can enter the Docker container using a command like `docker exec -it scalelite-api /bin/sh`

 ### Show configured server details